 Discussion

 Spatial taphonomy has recently emerged as a new methodological framework complement to the traditional taphonomic approach (Domínguez-Rodrigo et al. 2018).
 By using spatial statistical methods, spatial taphonomy aims to investigate the multiscale and multilevel spatial properties of different taphonomic entities (sensu Fernández-López 2006).
 Indeed, taphonomic alteration processes work simultaneously, at different scales, on entities of different level of organisation, from the basic taphonomic elements (bone specimens), to higher level taphonomic groups (taphons) or populations (assemblages).
-For example, dispersion processes of taphonomic elements may modify their spatial location, orientation and removal degree.
-At the same time, dispersion of taphonomic elements may also cause changes in the density, spatial distribution and representatives of elements of each taphon or taphonic population (Fernández-López 2006).
+For example, dispersion processes of basic taphonomic elements (bone specimens) may modify their spatial location, orientation and removal degree.
+At the same time, dispersion of taphonomic elements may also cause changes in the density, spatial distribution and representatives of elements of higher level taphonomic groups (Fernández-López 2006).
 Thus, beside the traditional taphonomic approach, the results of spatial taphonomy are of great importance for investigating the natural or cultural processes of dispersal and accumulation of faunal or cultural remains, in turn with consequences for palaeoecological reconstructions, biochronological estimates and past human behavioural inferences.

 In this regard, this study offers an initial contribution to the development of a so far non-existent referential framework for the spatial taphonomic interpretation of palaeontological or archaeological assemblages (Domínguez-Rodrigo et al. 2018).
 Indeed, the taphonomic study of non-human related bone assemblages has great importance for archaeological research as well.
 As an example, water-flow processes are recognised to be among the most important natural processes in the formation and modification of a significant percentage of the vertebrate fossil and archaeological sites alike (e.g., Voorhies 1969; Behrensmeyer 1975a, 1982, 1988; Petraglia & Nash 1987; Schiffer 1987; Petraglia & Potts 1994; Coard & Dennell 1995; Coard 1999).
 Under the effect of water-flows, assemblages may adopt a variety of forms, ranging from (peri)autochthonous rearranged assemblages and biased lag assemblages to transported, allochthonous assemblages (Behrensmeyer 1988; Domínguez-Rodrigo & García-Pérez 2013).
 One fundamental assumption behind reliable inferences on past human behaviour is the pristine preservation of the depositional context.
 Therefore, it is essential, in order to fully comprehend the archaeological record, to test within a referential framework alternative taphonomic hypotheses.